 Systematic Software Language Engineering

-The following presents selected publications that present research results relating to this project.
+The following selected publications present research results relating to SCOLaR:

 The complete list of publications is available from my publications website.